MS-2019-Git/ESPN-Data-Scraping/Match__Details/espn_match/README.md

 10. who was the match referee

-# This is a combined code of Scrapy and Selenium.
+-This is a combined code of Scrapy and Selenium.
-All the fields are fetched using scrapy but we faced issue of getting "Lazyimage" for the picture of the player_of_match.
+-All the fields are fetched using scrapy but we faced issue of getting "Lazyimage" for the picture of the player_of_match.
 To meet that , selenium code is appended.
-The missing values in Scrapy are fetched as blanks.
+-The missing values in Scrapy are fetched as blanks.
-The files are named as group7_matchDetails.py ,group7_matchDetails.tsv and settings.py
+-The files are named as group7_matchDetails.py ,group7_matchDetails.tsv and settings.py

-##Part 3:
+## Part 3:

 For each player across all matches using the player page like https://www.espncricinfo.com/newzealand/content/player/506612.html)